 Fetch the baking tray from the oven, let it cool for 2 minutes, then transfer the cookies to a cooling rack with a spatula.
 Repeat the whole rolling-/baking procedure with the rest of the dough balls.

 In a sealed container the cookies will stay crisp and fresh for several days.

 Serve your cooled cookies with a delicious cup of strong coffee, cappuccino or espresso!

-PS: This recipe is inspired by the idea that olives shares chemical flavor compounds with white chocolate and walnuts.
+PS: This recipe is inspired by the idea that olives share chemical flavor compounds with white chocolate and walnuts.
 That’s why they work so well together.
-Check out James Briscione’s book on food pairing if you are interesting in digging deeper into this!
+Check out James Briscione’s book on food pairing if you are interested in digging deeper into this!